nloyfer/wgbs_tools/docs/init_genome_ref_wgbs.md

 # Initialize a new genome reference

 Setup a reference genome (e.g., hg19, mm9).
 This is a necessary step before using any other command.
-This command generates a directory with the genome name in the "references" directory, and saves there about 100-200Mb of indexing files that are necessary for other wgbstools command.
+This command generates a directory with the genome name in the "references" directory, and saves there about 100-200Mb of indexing files that are necessary for other wgbstools commands.
 When you setup a reference genome, it becomes the default genome for wgbstools from now on, until you set another genome as the default (`wgbstools set_default_ref`).

 ```